akhileshzmishra/Excel-comparion-tool/README.md

 Excel compare
 We have created excel comparison tool here.

-Please suggest us if there is any chqnge required Algorithms Used:
+Algorithms Used:
 1. LCS for comparing rows
 2. Boyer Moore for string search.